The Story of Hansel and Gretel: Summary, Symbolism, and Interpretations

 Boy lies he is looking at the pigeon (can represent home) when they are leaving home, birds eat the crumbs to prevent kids returning home for the second time and a bird leads them to the witch's hut.

 Finally a bird (it is a duck in some and a swan in other versions) helped Gretel and Hansel to get home.
-Birds can symbolize freedom, prophecy, joy, immortality and human spirit.
+Birds can symbolise freedom, prophecy, joy, immortality and human spirit.
 This story has all of these.

 Needless to add birds have white color (if the color is mentioned) to emphasize their spiritual mission.